Ending Homelessness, One Person at a Time

 Our Safe & Healthy program members receive a nightly meal, bathroom and shower facilities, and breakfast before departing in the morning.
 Members also may speak with a case manager who may suggest further recovery programs, depending on the individual's needs.
-If you'd like to spend a few evenings volunteering with our Safe & Healthy program, please fill out our volunteer form.

 Residential Recovery Program